srvanrell/fuzzylogic-tuar/README.md

 ## Usage

-Notebooks and modified environments (`py files`) must be located in the same directory to work properly.
+Notebooks and modified environments (`.py` files) must be located in the same directory to work properly.